Columbus Ohio

 Yes indeed!

-These four entities aren’t willing to go to the other side, still wanting something in this world.
+These four spirits aren’t willing to go to the other side, still wanting something in this world.

 Sophia enjoys being the matriarch, involved and in control in her home.